bevyengine/rfcs/implementation_details.md

 Unfortunately, the most generalized strategy comes with its own headaches.

-- What do should client do when it loses the first update for an entity?
+- What should a client do when it misses the first update for an entity?
+Is it OK to spawn an entity with incomplete information?
+If not, how does the client know when it's safe?

 TBD